rafaelfsadatascientist/pandas-portifolio/README.md

 # pandas-portifolio

-This portfolio showcases a collection of pandas queries developed by me, based on real-world business problems sourced from StrataScratch.
+This repository contains a collection of pandas solutions to real-world business problems from StrataScratch.
 ## Structure
 Each pandas file includes:
 - The original problem source.